GrugLikesRocks/Rising-Revenant/README.md

 On-Chain Events

 The precise location of each outpost on the Atlas is stored securely on-chain.
 Every X (TBC) amount of blocks, a random event strikes, determined transparently via an immutable on-chain method.
-This is visually represented on the game's tactical map, (and players confirming an event's impact on an outpost earn a reward.
-TBD)
+This is visually represented on the game's tactical map.

 The Atlas Landscape